Stochastic Gradient Descent for Nonparametric Additive Regression: Main Results

 Given that the minimax lower bound for estimating regression functions in $ \mathcal{W}_p(s, Q)$ is $pn^{-2s/(2s+1)}$ \citep{raskutti2009lower}, this inequality implies that F-SGD achieves minimax-optimal convergence in terms of both $ n $ and $ p $.
-We present this important result in the following corollary. \begin{corollary} Suppose the conditions in Theorem \ref{theorem:l2loss} hold.
+We present this result in the following corollary. \begin{corollary} Suppose the conditions in Theorem \ref{theorem:l2loss} hold.
 Furthermore, suppose $f \in \mathcal{W}_p(s, Q)$.
 Then the MSE of F-SGD \eqref{update:l2loss}, initialized with $\hat f_0 = 0$, satisfies

-\end{corollary} We make a couple of remarks on Theorem \ref{theorem:l2loss}.
-Unlike the delicate analysis for Sieve-SGD \citep{zhang2022sieve} and other kernel SGD methods \citep{4406a3ce-1e59-3ed8-8c25-9f7d75b81f14, 6842642} in the $ p = 1 $ univariate setting, the proof of Theorem \ref{thm_ineq1} is notably less involved, necessitating only the derivation of a simple recursive inequality for the MSE based on the update rule \eqref{update:l2loss}, without the need to handle the signal and noise terms separately, and without any advanced functional analysis.
-The recursion turns out to be curiously similar to those involved in the analysis of the Robbins–Monro stochastic approximation algorithm, a precursor to SGD, e.g., \citep[Lemma 1]{chung1954stochastic}. \begin{remark} To see why the error in estimating the additive model should be the cumulative result of estimating $p$ individual component functions and the constant term, note that when $\bX$ is uniform on $[0,1]^p$, we have
+\end{corollary} The detailed proof of Theorem~\ref{theorem:l2loss} is provided in Section \ref{appdx:proof}.
+Unlike the delicate analysis for Sieve-SGD \citep{zhang2022sieve} and other kernel SGD methods \citep{4406a3ce-1e59-3ed8-8c25-9f7d75b81f14, 6842642}, the proof of Theorem \ref{thm_ineq1} is notably less involved, necessitating only the derivation of a simple recursive inequality for the MSE based on the update rule \eqref{update:l2loss}, without the need to handle the signal and noise terms separately, and without any advanced functional analysis.
+The recursion turns out to be curiously similar to those involved in the analysis of the Robbinsâ€“Monro stochastic approximation algorithm, a precursor to SGD, e.g., \citep[Lemma 1]{chung1954stochastic}.

+We outline the proof at a high level here.
+At the $i$-th step, the recursive inequality is obtained by applying the update rule~\eqref{update:l2loss} and expanding the error $\|\hat{f}_i - f\|^2$.
+The key step is bounding the cross term, which we formalize as a lemma in Section \ref{appdx:proof}.
+This bound depends on two quantities: $\mathbb{E}[\|\hat{f}_{i-1} - f\|^2]$ and the $\ell_2$ error under the uniform measure $\mathbb{E}\left[ \int \big( \hat{f}_{i-1}(\bx) - f(\bx) \big)^2 d\bx \right]$.
+For each training stage, we repeatedly solve the recursive inequality using another lemma given in Section \ref{appdx:proof}.

+\begin{remark} To illustrate how the total error in estimating an additive model can be decomposed into the cumulative error of estimating each individual component function and the constant term, consider the special case where $\bX \sim \text{Unif}([0,1]^p)$.
+In this setting, orthogonality among the basis functions allows us to write: